 Mr. Sargeant works with clients ranging from individuals and startups to publicly-traded companies.
 He counsels with clients to understand their objectives and needs for patent protection.
 He helps clients navigate patent applications through the process of examination at the U.S. Patent and Trademark Office (USPTO).

-Mr. Sargeant has experience working with clients to protect intellectual property from various technologies, including cellular signal amplification technology, circuit design software, wireless communication hardware, computer network systems, computer hardware and software, cloud computing technologies, storage technologies, electromechanical devices, semiconductor devices, medical devices, nerve-regeneration technologies, power supplies, seismic survey technologies and consumer products.
+Mr. Sargeant has experience working with clients to protect intellectual property from various technologies, including cellular signal amplification technology, circuit design software, wireless communication hardware, data compression technology, information technology (IT) security systems, computer network systems, computer hardware and software, cloud computing technologies, storage technologies, electromechanical devices, semiconductor devices, medical devices, nerve-regeneration technologies, power supplies, seismic survey technologies and consumer products.
 He also has pro bono experience working with clients to protect adaptive technologies for individuals with physical disabilities.

 Prior to law school, Mr. Sargeant worked as a photovoltaic system design engineer in the renewable energy industry.
 During his undergraduate studies, he focused on circuit design (via VHDL and Verilog) and electromagnetic wave theory.